Kava root is more popular than ever before and it’s not hard to see why.

-Used by natives of the Pacific islands for years, the root has become increasingly popular globally for its calming and soothing effects.
+Used by natives of the Pacific islands for years, the kava root has become increasingly popular across the globe for its calming and soothing effects.

 This root can treat a variety of medical issues including ADHD, epilepsy, migraines, and anxiety.
 But there are also important safety concerns regarding kava root that you should be aware of before trying it.